Parsh/BlockchainX/README.md

 # BlockchainX

 BlockchainX is a full fledged blockchain application.
-More specifically it's a peer-to-peer electronic cash system, with cryptocurrency: CoinX.
+Specifically, it's a peer-to-peer electronic cash system, inspired by Bitcoin, with cryptocurrency: CoinX.

 ## Getting Started